-The Committee operates under the Terms of Reference that are approved by the NASA Administrator and the NAC annual work plan, which includes topics for Committee meetings.
+The Committee operates under the Terms of Reference that are approved by the NASA Administrator.
 The Committee is managed under procedures that ensure the same spirit of openness and public accountability that is embodied by the Federal Advisory Committee Act (FACA).
 This includes public meetings and public access to Committee records.

 The Committee consists of between 5 and 15 members.
 The current members and their biographical sketches are available on the Members page.

 The Committee includes within its reporting structure, and coordinates the activities of, five Subcommittees.
 The Chairs of these Subcommittees are drawn from the Science Committee members.
 The five subcommittees and their respective Chairs are listed below.

 - Astrophysics Subcommittee (APS) - Dr. Scott Gaudi

 - Earth Science Subcommittee (ESS) - Dr. Steven Running